digitallawyer/openlegaldictionary/_definitions/prjepositus.md

 ---
 title: Prjepositus
 permalink: "/definitions/prjepositus.html"
 body: In old English law.
-An oflicer next ln authority to the alderman of a hundred, called “prapositus regius;" or a steward or bailiff of an estate, answering to the “wicnere
+An oflicer next in authority to the alderman of a hundred, called “prapositus regius;" or a steward or bailiff of an estate, answering to the “wicnere
 published_at: '2018-07-07'